Recipe by Ashely

 whole wheat flour

 bittersweet chocolate, chopped

 I used coconut oil instead of olive oil and stevia instead of sugar.
 One word AWSOME!

 This was not to my liking.

 Great recipe with some adjustments...
 Used 1 package of Tofu and added extra amount of chips.
 Moist and tasty.
 Freezes well.
 Rave reviews from guests.

 This is my first tofu recipe ever and these brownies are delicious!!
 And they have to be good for you...whole wheat flour, olive oil, tofu, dark chocolate.
 I love it!

 I love this recipe because it doesn't make me feel so guilty about eating brownies.
-I mean c'mon, they have tofu AND whole wheat flower.
-I added chopped almonds into mine and used Coconut oil instead of olive.
-BTW, Olive oil should not be used in sweets or in much baking because 1.
+I mean c'mon, they have tofu AND whole wheat flour.
+I added chopped almonds to mine and used coconut oil instead of olive.
+BTW, olive oil should not be used in sweets or in much baking because 1.
 The taste and 2.
 It can't hold the temperature for most baking and gives off a toxic when it hits its smoking point.
 Coconut oil on the other hand gave these brownies an awesome smell and it has a fairly high smoking point.
 Also I double boiled the chocolate and the oil together, and then added them to the sugar and tofu.
 So, I say this is a good starter recipe with some minor changes.